-An entomologist may find the red edging of its black wings to be rather pretty, but when boxelder bugs invade your home, they can become quite a nuisance!
-Although this red and black bug does not cause damage, few people enjoy having large insects crawling out of cracks, onto their walls, windows, lights, or furniture.
+An entomologist may find the red edging of its black wings to be rather pretty, but when boxelder bugs invade your home, they can become quite a nuisance.
+Although this red and black bug does not cause damage, few people enjoy having large insects crawling out of cracks and onto their walls, windows, lights, or furniture.

 1. How Do I Know If That Bug on My Wall Is a Boxelder Bug?